moeko7/atomikmaker-starter-kit/docs/README.md

 # Styling

-For styling your modules, you have access to some css variables and someone are exposed with css classes.<br />
+To style your modules, you have access to some css variables and some are exposed with css classes.<br />

 > You can see the common css in the `css/module.scss` file.